polyglotdev/terraform-for-aws/README.md

 - `?
 1 : 0` is the ternary operation.
 The `?` symbol separates the condition from the outcomes.
 The value before the `:` (in this case `1`) is the result if the condition is true.
 The value after the `:` (in this case `0`) is the result if the condition is false.

 So, if the `environment` variable is set to `"prod"`, this expression will evaluate to `1`.
 For any other value of `environment`, it will evaluate to `0`.
 This can be useful for controlling the behavior of your Terraform configuration based on the environment it's being run in.

+> 🧠 Do not forget that AMI's are region specific.